You are currently on Hearing Direct UK

 30 Day Money Back Guarantee

-This entry was posted on 4th November 2014 by Gary.
+This entry was posted on 17th April 2020 by Joan McKechnie.

-A receiver-in-canal is an over the ear hearing aid, where the speaker is situated within the ear canal, connected by a tiny wire to the remaining elements encased behind the ear.
+A Receiver-In-Canal is an over the ear hearing aid with the speaker inside the ear canal.
+The speaker connects to the rest of the technology which is in the main part of the aid behind the ear, by a tiny wire .
 The industry often resorts to using three different names, all of which refer to the same style of hearing aid.

-The size of receiver and the way it is protected may vary from model to model but fundamentally, the three acronyms mean the same thing.
+The size of receiver and how the designer chooses to protected it may vary from model to model but fundamentally, the three acronyms mean the same thing.

 ← Previous Post